 Life at the Marmont, a book about that august celebrity hideaway by Raymond Sarlot and Fred E. Basten, contains a passage about its guests being horrified when the Sahara’s “spectacular,” in signage industry parlance, went up in May 1957.
 It’s all very evocative.
 Except that the December 1956 issue of Signs of the Times, a signage-industry trade journal, includes a photograph of the showgirl and sign already in place.
 It’s the earliest contemporaneous reference I’ve found, although another later account says they dated to 1955.

 Though the hotel-casino’s sign soon became associated with the Marmont, it actually sat on the same plot of land as a building that had once housed The Players—a nightclub/dinner theater/burger stand/barbershop owned by director Preston Sturges—before giving way to several short-lived eateries and ending up as the long-time home of the Imperial Gardens, a well-known Japanese restaurant.
 The sign was built by Electrical Products Corp., a major manufacturer of neon signage whose creations dotted the west coast.
-(The company was also responsible for a Sahara sign in San Francisco—with an animated neon version of the showgirl kicking her leg—which may have predated the LA one.)
+(The company was also responsible for a Sahara sign in San Francisco—with an animated neon version of the showgirl kicking her leg—that may have predated the LA one.)
 The sign on Sunset served a specific promotional purpose by announcing the performers appearing in the Sahara’s showroom and Casbah Lounge–who, in vintage photographs and film footage of the sign, include such notables as Martha Raye, Louis Prima and Keely Smith, Don Rickles, Jose Greco, Pat Boone, Liberace, and Kay Starr.

 But it was the showgirl–all 15 feet and three inches of her, according to the earliest claim I’ve seen, though estimates varied considerably–that made the sign possibly a more Vegas-y artifact than anything that actually was in Vegas.
 A 1968 New York article by Lawrence Dietz, published soon after her removal, called her “the Sahara Lady,” and so will I henceforth.
 Accounts from the 1960s say that she was sculpted by a man named Rudy Vargas who worked for Silvestri Studio, a Los Angeles-based producer of mannequins, department-store window displays, and other figurative commercial art; his other works included a giant minuteman for a Canoga Park bank and a pony express rider and his steed commissioned by gambling tycoon Bill Harrah.
 He was apparently the same Mexico-born Rudolph Vargas who created figures for Disneyland attractions such as It’s a Small World and Pirates of the Caribbean, and whose real passion was producing religious wood carvings, including a Virgin Mary that ended up in the Vatican Collection.

-This photo from that 1956 Signs of the Times article shows Vargas’s figure in her showgirl suit (with peek-a-boo bodice) and boots, balanced on one foot and waving her cowboy hat.
+This photo from that 1956 Signs of the Times article shows Vargas’s Sahara figure in her showgirl suit (with peek-a-boo bodice) and boots, balanced on one foot and waving her cowboy hat.
 For the moment, you’ll have to imagine her spinning for yourself, but stay tuned.